Poa labillardierei: Propagation

 Poa labillardierei can be propagated by division and germinates readily from seed, into prepared soil in autumn and winter.
 The seedlings cannot grow in an area of continuous dry climate and needs moist soil to establish, but can germinate in frost and can tolerate a temperature in the 0 to -5 °C range.
 It has a very fast growth rate, and once established, it needs very low maintenance and no irrigation.

 Ecology

 The common tussock-grass can form the dominant ground layer in grasslands of South-East Australia.
 Examples include in the Victorian Volcanic Plains, and Gippsland Plains Grassy Woodland.
 This is in part due to its ability to regenerate well after fire and outcompete other species.

 Common tussock grass also provides excellent habitat for invertebrates, both in abundance and species richness.
-A study comparing plantings in urban parks that were either indigenous (with species endemic to an area), native or non-native discovered one patch of Poa labillardierei supported more indigenous insect species than any other plant, across all groups.
-Suggesting this is an ideal species to support biodiversity, especially in urban settings with a lack of invertebrates.
+A study comparing plantings in urban parks that were either indigenous (with species endemic to an area), native or non-native discovered one patch of Poa labillardierei supported more indigenous insect species than any other plant, across all groups, suggesting that it is an ideal species to support biodiversity, especially in urban settings with a lack of invertebrates.

 Reptiles also rely on habitat provided by common tussock grass, including the tussock skink, and blue tongue lizard.